-Concept design for Hot Dogs at the Cove in the Port District of Kingston, WA.
-My wife Jeannie's shop is just steps from the park and gazebo at the ferry terminal with a spectacular panoramic waterfront view of ferry boats, the downtown Seattle skyline as well as the Space Needle, and Mount Rainier.
+Concept design for my lovely wife Jeannie's cozy shop in the Port District of Kingston, WA, just steps from the park and gazebo at the ferry terminal with a spectacular panoramic waterfront view of ferry boats, the Seattle skyline as well as the Space Needle, and Mount Rainier.